saurabhp75/saurabhp75.github.io/_notes/docker.md

 $ kubectl get deployments
 ```

 To get the deployment to recreate the pods with latest updated version of docker image is a bit complex.
-(Kubernetes issue#33664).
+(Kubernetes `issue#33664`).
 Because the latest image has no tag , so there is no change in deployment config file.
 The accepted solution is to use an imperative command to update the image version(a unique tag) the deployment should use.
 ```shell
 $ kubectl set image object-type / object-name container-name = image-to-use
 ```
-**Description**: set image property on an object.
+**Description**: Set image property on an object.

 ### To make the docker cli to communicate to docker server in a VM/node
 ```shell